VIPC's Public Safety Innovation Center Study Analyzes Realtime Drone Activity In Virginia's Airspace

 The study described several concerns associated with the increase of drones in the airspace.
 Their widespread scale, automated capabilities, and operator anonymity raise worries of misuse and accountability challenges.
 Additionally, their adaptability and affordability heighten potential illicit activities and disposal after incidents.

-“The key to maintaining drone safety is education,” Sadler said.“Airspace awareness technology enables law enforcement to detect, identify, and locate the offending operator and then inform them of the rules surrounding responsible drone ownership and flight.
+“The key to maintaining drone safety is education,” Sadler said.“Airspace awareness technology enables law enforcement to detect, identify, and locate the offending operator and then inform them of the rules and the proper way to fly a drone.
 In most cases, that solves the problem and improves the operator's competency.
 However, policy changes are needed at the federal level to allow state and local public safety to regularly use the technology.”

 Currently, Congress has authorized only four federal agencies – the Departments of Defense, Energy, Justice, and Homeland Security – to deploy counter UAS technology for security and protection under certain circumstances.
 However, due to the increased use of UAS in the national air space, the authority for State, Local, Tribal, and Territorial (SLTT) public safety agencies to also use these systems is being considered because they are the first responders to drone incidents.
 This will enable them to effectively detect, track, classify and, in extreme situations, the limited ability to mitigate threats.